-This policy outlines the Assignment of Professional Responsibility for Non-Tenure Related Faculty members in the Arts and Administration Program.
-Many of our NTTF are practicing professionals who choose to have a lower level of engagement with the academic unit, and this policy is written from that viewpoint as a default.
-The Arts and Administration Program affirms the right of all NTTF to participate in departmental governance, and supports high levels of engagement from NTTF where their appointments provide opportunity to do so.
+This policy outlines the Assignment of Professional Responsibility for Non-Tenure Related Faculty members in the department.
+As the overwhelming majority of our NTTF typically choose to have a lower level of engagement with the department, this policy is written from that viewpoint as a default; nonetheless, the department affirms the right of all NTTF to participate in departmental governance, and supports high levels of engagement from NTTF where their appointments provide such opportunity.

-1. Principles of Assignment

-Professional Responsibilities are assigned by the Program Director based on the full curricular, research, community engagement, and service needs of the department.
-The Program Director will give due consideration to the personal and professional preferences of faculty as described in Section 4 in making assignments.
-The Program Director recognizes the necessity to honor the trust and authority placed in him or her by operating in good faith in a collegial manner, and adhering to the guiding principles of equity, parity, and inclusiveness in making all assignments.
+- 1. Principles of Assignment: Professional Responsibilities are assigned by the department head based on the full curricular, research, and service needs of the department.
+The department head will give due consideration to the personal and professional preferences of faculty (as described in Section 4) in making assignments.
+The department head recognizes the necessity to honor the trust and authority placed in him or her by operating in good faith in a collegial manner, and adhering to the guiding principles of equity, parity, and inclusiveness in making all assignments. - 2.
+Standard Position Assignment, Non-Tenure Related Faculty: A typical faculty appointment has a standard assignment of dedicated FTE listed below.
+Individual positions may vary from the standard appointment based on actual assignment of duties provided in the faculty member's position description.